ZhanqiuHu/sokoban-ocaml/README.md

     `$ opam user-setup install`

-Note: you will need to change `Graphics.open_graph “ 600x600”` to `Graphics.open_graph “localhost:0.0 600x600”` in the main.ml file inside the main () function around line 190.
+Note: you will need to change something like `Graphics.open_graph “ 600x600”` to `Graphics.open_graph “localhost:0.0 600x600”` in the main.ml file inside the open_graph function.
+This is noted in a comment right below the Mac implementation which is what it will be by default.

 # Modules implemented